texx00/sandypi/docker/readme.md

 ### Database

 The database volume is used to save the SQL database.
-Nothing interesting here.
+Nothing interesting here other than for backup reasons.

 ### Static

 This folder contains the files that have been uploaded.
-This is interesting only for backups as the database volume.
+This is interesting only for backups as per the database volume.

 ## Choosing a specific branch